On the efficiency-loss free ordering-robustness of product-PCA: The Robustness of PPCA

 \item[(b)] The total improvement satisfies

 which indicates that PPCA outperforms PCA in preserving the ordering of $\{\gamma_j\}_{j\le r}$. \end{enumerate} \end{cor}

-Corollary~\ref{thm.ppca_robustness.special}(a) states that, in the presence of an outlier $x\in\Sr^{\perp}$, the signal eigenvalue $\lambda_j$ of both PCA and PPCA becomes more easily misplaced in the wrong direction, and hence, the direction $\gamma_j$ can be wrongly excluded from the leading signal eigenvectors, leading to biased estimation of $\Sr$.
-Despite the adverse effect of the outlier, $\rho_{jk}(F_{2\varepsilon},F)>\rho_{jk}(F_\varepsilon)$ indicates that PPCA is able to produce a more accurate ordering for $\{\gamma_j\}_{j\le r}$ than PCA.
-Moreover, Corollary~\ref{thm.ppca_robustness.special}(b) implies that the total improvement is always positive and is proportional to $\left(x^\top\Sigma^{-1}x\right)^2$, which is the 4th power of the Mahalanobis distance of $x$ to the distribution center (here $\mu=0$ is assumed).
-The larger the size of an outlier $x$, the more advantage that PPCA can have over PCA.
-This observation supports the usage of PPCA especially in the presence of an outlier $x$ with large $x^\top\Sigma^{-1}x$, where PPCA wins over PCA by a large margin.
+Corollary~\ref{thm.ppca_robustness.special}(a) states that, in the presence of an outlier $x\in\Sr^{\perp}$, the perturbed signal eigenvalue $\lambda_j$ of both PCA and PPCA is susceptible to incorrect ordering with PCA being more severely affected than PPCA.
+Consequently, the direction $\gamma_j$ can be wrongly excluded from the leading signal eigenvectors, leading to a biased estimation of $\Sr$.
+Despite the adverse effect of the outlier, $\rho_{jk}(F_{x,2\varepsilon},F)>\rho_{jk}(F_{x,\varepsilon})$ indicates that PPCA is capable of producing a more accurate ordering for $\{\gamma_j\}_{j\le r}$ than PCA.
+Corollary~\ref{thm.ppca_robustness.special}(b) implies that the total improvement is always positive and is proportional to $(x^\top\Sigma^{-1}x)^2$, which corresponds to the 4th power of the Mahalanobis distance of $x$ to the distribution center (here assuming $\mu=0$).
+The larger the size of an outlier $x$, the more advantage that PPCA has over PCA.
+This facts supports the usage of PPCA especially in the presence of an outlier $x$ with large $x^\top\Sigma^{-1}x$, in this situation PPCA wins over PCA by a considerable margin (see also Remark~\ref{rmk.tau_order} for more discussion).

 We have shown that PPCA tends to produce a more accurate ordering for signal eigenvectors $\{\gamma_j\}_{j\le r}$ than the usual PCA.
-Recall also from Section~\ref{sec.ppca} that PPCA has the same asymptotic normality as PCA in estimating $(\Lambda,\Gamma)$.
-We have the following main conclusion on the ordering-robustness of PPCA.\\[-1ex]
+Recall also from Section~\ref{sec.ppca} that PPCA has the same asymptotic distribution as PCA in estimating $\Sr$.
+We have the following main conclusion on the ordering-robustness of PPCA:\\[-1ex]

+\hrule {\bf The efficiency-loss free ordering-robustness of PPCA} \hrule \begin{enumerate} \item[(A)] In the absence of outliers, PPCA exhibits no efficiency loss compared to PCA in estimating $\Sr$ in the following two senses: (i) For the case of finite $p$, PPCA and PCA share the same asymptotic distribution in estimating $(\Lambda, \Gamma)$; (ii) For the case of diverging $p$, PPCA and PCA share the same asymptotic distribution in estimating the signal eigenvalues $\{\lambda_j\}_{j\le r}$ and eigenvectors $\{\gamma_j\}_{j\le r}$ within the subspace $\Sr$.